whiteheadol/dog/README.md

-# Pet + Person Test Suite
+# Dog + Person Test Suite
-Practice for class to class interaction.
+Practice class to class interactions!

 ## Set up:
 1. Clone this repo to your machine